adjadeguene/Defi-IA-JASY/README.md

 ## Main results

 We have a MAPE score of around 40 % which is not too bad.
-Except for the first values which are very high, the predictions follow the structure of the test data well.
+Except for the first values that are very high, the predictions follow the structure of the test data well.

 ## Technical requirements